mattdbr/SmarterHospital/README.md

 3. Change the API keys and IP address of the Yun in the webpanel's code where necessary.
 4. Open the webpanel

+TODO: Note the ports for each sensor here.

 # Webpanel
 Contains all the code for the web interface.
 Jquery handles API calling.
 NB that a browser with CORS extension is needed if running locally
 (Otherwise a properly configured server can do the trick)